 When to do a Safety Stop

 Although in shorter dives in shallow water we may miss the safety stop, it is highly recommended for all dives.
 In that way, we become accustomed to this simple safety rule.
 However, when we go deeper, like 30 meters/100 feet or more, we can not give it a miss.
 While engaging in this kind of diving, we may need to be ready for an emergency safety stop depending on the situation.
 Remember when you are doing a safety stop, it is important to maintain good buoyancy for the entire span of the stop to avoid depth changes.

 After you have completed the safety stop, you still need to rise slowly to the surface.
 While ascending, always maintain a speed of no more than 18 meters/60 feet per minute.
-In any case, for deep dives we cannot avoid safety stops.
+In any case, for deep dives, we cannot avoid safety stops.
 The safety stop is rather a decompression stop which allows a more controlled off-gassing and helps immensely in avoiding any discomfort.
 It keeps our dive as pleasant as desired by us.
 By now we should all understand the extreme importance of performing a safety stop.
 Right?
 Therefore, remember to include this important act in your every dive and stay safe.